NRI Income Tax & Compliance

 Total Payable Tax (including cess) INR 96,200 INR 1,32,600

-Hence, claiming tax deduction using Section 80C of the Income Tax Act 1961, Mr. D has saved INR 36,400 under the old tax regime.
+Hence, by claiming a tax deduction using Section 80C of the Income Tax Act, 1961, Mr. D has saved INR 36,400 under the old tax regime.

 Now, moving forward, how to claim tax deduction using this section.